-If you have received any scholarships that are from outside U.Va., or other resources such as veteran’s benefits or ROTC awards, please report these using our reporting form.
+If you have received any scholarships that are from outside UVA, or other resources such as veteran’s benefits or ROTC awards, please report these using out Outside Scholarship Selr-Reporting Form.
 All outside scholarships and other resources must be reported to us and may result in an adjustment of your existing aid.
 In such cases, you will be notified by email of the change to your financial aid award and the reason for the change.
 For more information on how scholarships and grants can impact your financial aid, visit our Scholarships and Grants web page.

 Other Things to Consider